 They now in turn provide services at small clinics throughout the diocese of Port de Paix and also provide training to 24 volunteers who work with geographically isolated families to provide a basic range of rehabilitative and educational services.

 This initiative now serves an estimated 700 children with disabilities.
 As part of the programme we now travel once every 2 months to Mawouj to provide onsite training and to assist with the monitoring and evaluation of services.
 In doing so we are attempting to reverse the marginalization of this vulnerable population by providing quality therapeutic services and support to families.
-Through these efforts we believe that we will reduce the likelihood of abandonment and increase Haiti’s capacity to become more self-reliant in the provision of therapeutic health care to its citizens with special needs.
+Through these efforts we believe that we will reduce the likelihood of abandonment and increase Haiti’s capacity to become more self-reliant in the provision of therapeutic health care to its citizens with disabilities.

 You can help people to receive therapy